 Many of them have wonderful stories to associate with one’s dreams and aspirations.
 Think of the success of the Disney Princesses.
 Every little girl has a favorite princess that they aspire to be.

-Each time a new Disney movie comes out, there is a new craze of Disney Characters that comes along with it, and it takes a long while to die down.
-A good example of this is the Movie Frozen, which is still extremely popular worldwide.
+Each time a new Disney movie comes out, there is a new craze of Disney Characters that come along with it, and it takes a long while to die down.
+A good example of this is the movie Frozen, which is still extremely popular worldwide.